AdobeDocs/experience-manager-forms-cloud-service.en/help/configuring-submit-actions.md

 -->

-You can also [extend the default Submit Actions](custom-submit-action-form.md) to create a your own Submit Action.
+You can also [extend the default Submit Actions](custom-submit-action-form.md) to create your own Submit Action.